 Budget vs Actual Report

-This is the key to WHY you made a budget to begin with… Every month, you need to keep track of your actual spending in each of those categories and then go back to your budget and do an analysis.
+Every month, keep track of your actual spending in each of your chosen categories and then go back to your budget and do the analysis below.

 Clearly just increasing your income would solve all problems but in today’s economy that is a heck of a lot easier said than done.